Aidan-Liaw/Portfolio/README.md

 # Portfolio
-The coding portfolio of Aidan Liaw.
+The coding and FPGA portfolio of Aidan Liaw.